Colorectal Cancer - Care & Treatment

 Anatomy and physiology

 The large bowel consists of the colon (5 feet long) and the rectum (8 inches long).
-Many time the rectum is referred to as the opening where stool emerges, but that is actually the anus.
-The rectum is just upstream from that area.
+Many times the rectum is referred to as the opening where stool emerges, but that is actually the anus.
+The rectum is 4 inches long and just upstream from the anus.
 Just upstream from the large bowel is the small bowel.

 Functional disorders are disorders in which the bowel looks normal but doesn't work properly.
 These are the most common problems affecting the colon and rectum.
 The direct cause is frequently unknown.